Chris-Buzz/Weather-App/README.md

-**Weather App 🌦️*\n
+**Weather App 🌦️*

 This Weather App helps users plan their day by providing weather forecasts based on their location.
 The app uses the OpenWeatherMap API to fetch real-time weather data.

 **Features**

 Current weather data for a specified location
 5-day weather forecast - free version of OpenWeatherMap Intuitive design optimized for both web and mobile

 **How It Works**

 Backend Development

 The backend is coded in Python, where it communicates with the OpenWeatherMap API to fetch weather data based on user input (e.g., city name, ZIP code, or GPS coordinates).
 Current Frontend:

 Frontend is currently made with a simple tkinter design

 **API Calls**

 The app interacts with the following OpenWeatherMap endpoints:
 Current Weather Data:
 https://api.openweathermap.org/data/2.5/weather?q={city name}&appid={API key}